bertoltmeier/experience-platform-workbook/chapters/chapter-2.md

    Email Address []:
    ```

    After entering the information two files will be generated: `certificate_pub.crt` and `private.key`.
+These files can be found in the same directory that you ran the `openssl` command from.

    Note `certificate_pub.crt` will expire in 365 days.
 You can make the period longer by changing the value of days in the openssl command above but rotating credentials periodically is a good security practice.

    The `certificate_pub.crt` certificate will later be uploaded to the Adobe IO Console for when you create an API key for access to any Adobe I/O API.

    Your private key file named `private.key` will be used later to sign your JWT token.

+   > Note: Don't close this terminal window as you will need it later.

 1. Navigate to the [Adobe I/O Console](https://console.adobe.io/) and sign in with your Adobe ID.
 1. From this page we want to create a New Integration.